-- A. A member of the Development Team owns (or has a ground leasehold interest in) 100% of all sites to be developed (5 points) - B. All sites are zoned for the proposed project and no further local approvals are needed (5 points) - C. Building infrastructure is in place or the municipality (or equivalent government unit) has committed to have infrastructure in place on or before December 31, 2024 (5 points) - D. At least 75% of construction financing has been committed (3 points) - E. The project has received a conditional commitment for SFTC equity (2 points)

-Submission: Eligibility will be determined through information provided in the application.
+- A. A member of the Development Team owns (or has a ground leasehold interest in) 100% of all sites to be developed (5 points) - B. All sites are zoned for the proposed project and no further local approvals are needed (5 points) - C. Building infrastructure is in place or the municipality (or equivalent government unit) has committed to have infrastructure in place prior to commencement of construction (5 points) - D. The project has received a conditional commitment for SFTC equity (5 points) - E. Submission: Eligibility will be determined through information provided in the application.

-Financial Commitments
+2. Financial Commitments